zeeshanAhsan1/terraform-ci-cd-pipeline/README.md

 Deploy Infrastructure and Code in just a Click!

 This repository is a complete implementation of a CI-CD pipeline.
-Everytime a push happens to the repository a new build is triggered through GitHub Actions.
+Everytime a push happens to the repository a new build is triggered via GitHub Actions.

 ## Technologies Used